In This Article

 Storage & Space-efficient Furniture

 The fun part about a renovation by Livspace Pune is picking out new furniture one at a time.
-From revamped study corners to multi-purpose furniture, this small house interior design has it all and it’s all from the Livspace Catalogue.
+From revamped study corners to multi-purpose furniture, this small house interior design in Pune has it all and it’s all from the Livspace Catalogue.
 With colourful sofas and armchairs in the living room, the couple opted for a coffee table that can store extra seating and can be used as a Japanese-style dining table.

 The stand alone bookshelf and compact study unit are just some of the few furniture elements that were thoughtfully picked out.
 Subsequently, all the furniture is free-standing so that the layout can be changed at any time.